 Blackbox is designed to work with MIDI devices to offer a more tactile input mode and a bigger keyboard.
 It can also use MIDI inputs to modulate pad and effects parameters.
-Blackbox can also MIDI clocks to synchronize with external equipment.
+Blackbox can also use MIDI clocks to synchronize with external equipment.

 To start, plug your MIDI input device into either the Device USB jack or the MIDI In TRS jack.
-If you are having trouble getting MIDI to work through the TRS jack, please read the Mini TRS Audio Jacks for MIDI Connections Compatibility Guide on 1010music.com.
+If you are having trouble getting MIDI to work through the TRS jack, please read the Mini TRS Audio Jacks for MIDI Connections Compatibility Guide at https://1010music.com/stereo-minijacks-midi-connections-compatibility-guide.
 You may need to use the MIDI adapter that came with blackbox.
 You can use MIDI inputs in a few different ways: